kd-zh/BCimageFinder/README.md

 All Neopets trademarks belong to Neopets, I do not own Neopets.
 [Here](https://upload.neopets.com/robots.txt) is the robots.txt for the host of the BC images.

+Shouldn't need to be said, but do not use art that you didn't draw yourself!

 BC = Beauty Contest